 You must report the study performed according to the above specifications.
 Any expansion of the study must be scientifically justified.

-Reasons for the request(s) are explained in the following Appendix:
+Reasons for the request is explained in the following appendix:

-Appendix entitled "Reasons to request information required under Annex IX of REACH", respectively.
+Appendix entitled "Reasons to request information required under Annexes IX of REACH".

 Information required depends on your tonnage band